-While blueberries are self-fruitful, they will benefit from the close proximity of another blueberry plant.
-If you have no flowers on your blueberries, you may have insufficient pollination.
+While blueberries are self-fruitful, they will benefit from the close proximity of

-Planting another blueberry within 100 feet of another will help bees cross pollinate the blossoms, boosting your chances for fruit production.
+Planting another blueberry within 100 feet (30 m.) of another will help bees cross pollinate the blossoms, boosting your chances for fruit production.
 In fact, planting a different variety nearby may result in larger as well as more plentiful berries.

 If it seems that your blueberries are not fruiting, maybe you need to think again.
 Not only do we love fresh blueberries, but our bird friends do too.
 The blueberry may have fruited, but if you have not kept a close eye on it, the birds may have gotten to the fruit before you did.

 The age of your blueberry may also result in low or non-existent production.
 First year blueberries should have their blossoms removed.
 Why?
 By doing so, you will allow the plant to put all of its energy into producing new foliage, which will lead to better fruit production the next year.